nodejs/node/doc/guides/collaborator-guide.md

 on [project CI server](https://ci.nodejs.org/).
 Pull requests that only change documentation and comments can use GitHub Actions results.

+Do not land any pull requests without a passing (green or yellow) CI run.
+For documentation-only changes, GitHub Actions CI is sufficient.
-Do not land any pull requests without passing (green or yellow) CI runs.
-If there are CI failures unrelated to the change in the pull request, try "Resume Build".
+For all other code changes, Jenkins CI must pass as well.
+If there are Jenkins CI failures unrelated to the change in the pull request, try "Resume Build".
 It is in the left navigation of the relevant `node-test-pull-request` job.
 It will preserve all the green results from the current job but re-run everything else.
 Start a fresh CI if more than seven days have elapsed since